-In this post, we shall learn how you can add new rows or columns in a table and how you can delete existing rows or columns from a table.
+In this post, we shall learn how you can add new rows or columns to a table and how you can delete existing rows or columns from a table.

-You can add a new row or new column in a table in two ways: add new row/column at the end of the table or add new row/column between existing rows/columns.
+You can add a new row or new column in a table in two ways: add a new row/column at the end of the table or add a new row/column between existing rows/columns.

 To add a new column at the end of the table, just select a cell in the column to the right of the table and enter some data in the cell.
 I enter 50010, press Enter.

 You see, a new column has been added automatically.
 The newly added column has a generic column heading: it is Column1.
 If you add another new column in this way: that will be Column2 and so on.
 You can just change this generic name to give it a meaningful column heading.

 To add a new row in the table, select a cell in the row just below the table, and Enter some data in the cell

 You see a new row has been added to the table.

 If your table has the Total Row at the end of the table, you cannot add a new row to the table in this way.
 Select a cell in the row just below the Total Row of the table, enter some data and click OK.
 You see no new row is created.

 There is another way you can add new rows or columns to a table.

 You will find that there is a resize handle at the bottom right corner of the cell.